ekh-b/Find-My-Food-API/README.md

 The purpose of the find my food website is to create a useful tool to help users find food based on their location.
 Our users are most likely food enthusiasts or people travelling and on the go, trying to find a bite to eat.
-The website will contain a map to locate restaurants the area based on the users search and a inspired tab with location images.
+The website will contain a map to locate restaurants the area based on the users search and a currency exchange to help with budgeting.

-This app is particularly good for users on the go and users that are looking for a quick fix solution for meal prepping.
+This app is particularly good for users on the go and users that are looking for a quick solution for some of their travel needs.

 ## User Story